myrual/mixin-network-snapshot-golang/README.md

 ```

 #### callback url
-The program will visit following url when user pay to payment address
+The program will visit following url when payment is confirmed by network
 ```json
 "http://127.0.0.1"+callbackurl
 ```
-http method is POST, http body will be
+The http visit method is POST, parameter is following
 ```json
 {"Reqid":"value8","Callbackurl":":9090/","Paymentrecord":{"Amount":"0.01","AssetId":"56e63c06-b506-4ec5-885a-4a5ac17b83c1","created_at":"2019-06-20T07:33:06.445471337Z","snapshot_id":"a6603374-509b-4015-a192-c63bfa8def5f"}}
 ```